 The Workshop was structured in two parts.
 In Part 1, a general review of progress to-date of the implementation of Precautionary Approach (PA) in other fora was made.
-These were from ICES, ICCAT, USA and FAO.
-Theoretical aspects related to methods for determination of reference points, evaluation of uncertainty, decision rules, re-opening criteria and other aspects of the PA were considered.
+These were from ICES, ICCAT, USA

 The Workshop reviewed methods for calculation of reference points.
 These were based on general production, yield and SSB per recruit.
 Also other methods incorporating qualitative criteria or utilizing biological parameters, such as length and growth, were discussed.